 Mentoring a SURE Applicant

 If you are willing to serve as a SURE faculty mentor, you should be prepared to actively interact with your SURE student for 10 weeks over the summer.
 It is preferable that both the student and the faculty mentor will be co-located during the project period, however, there may be cases in which this is not practical nor ideal.
-Because research and scholarship models vary across the disciplines, student-faculty collaborations will take different forms.
+Because research and scholarship models vary across the disciplines, we understand that student-faculty collaborations will take different forms.

 SURE students will require constant oversight and feedback, and the faculty mentor is responsible for ensuring that the project is successful and progressing as proposed.
 Before agreeing to serve as a faculty mentor, you should assess how other scheduled professional and personal summer activities might impact your ability to be an effective and attentive mentor.

 Payments to SURE Faculty Mentors

 SURE faculty mentors receive a modest sum of money for being a faculty mentor.
 The stipend does not serve as hour-for-hour compensation, but is meant to acknowledge the faculty member's effort and leadership on the project.
 Faculty mentors may opt to receive payment as research funds, money for travel or supplies, or as a stipend.
 Receipts must be submitted by September 30, 2014 in order to receive reimbursement.
 Please note that stipends are considered taxable income.
 Faculty mentor payments are calculated each year depending on funding and number of applications.
-In 2013 each faculty mentor received $3500.
+In 2014, full-time faculty mentors will receive $3500 and part-time faculty mentors will receive $1750.
+Part-time mentoring assumes the SURE student spends considerable time working independently but interfaces with the mentor (in person or remotely) regularlyto go over activities andto discussprogress on the project and determine next steps.
+A full-time mentor provides oversight and/or works directly with students > 35 hours/week.
+To be considered a full-time mentor, you cannot be teaching concurrent with the SURE project.

 Mentoring more than one SURE Applicant